Sapphire-Health/ansible-crowdstrike-inventory/README.md

 - https://developers.redhat.com/blog/2021/03/10/write-your-own-red-hat-ansible-tower-inventory-plugin

 ### To do:
+* Update Crowdstrike remote command script to use the inventory and run commands on a group of hosts
 * Allow inventory.yml configuration to dynamically specify host variables to be used as groups
 * Improve error handling using ansible.errors error handler.
 Ex: https://termlen0.github.io/2019/11/16/observations/
 * Improve documentation